I am a 27 year old female traveling by myself to Egypt June 2013. I'll be there for 1 week.

 Hope that all helps.

-Phil from the safety hub. over 1 year ago
+Phil from the safety hub. almost 2 years ago